myousfi96/Image-matching/README.md

     cd Image-matching
     ```
 2.  **Data Population**
     The `populate_db.py` script is automatically run by the `triton-server` container on its first startup.
 This script populates the vector database and MongoDB with initial product data.

-Make sure your product data is available at the location expected by the script (e.g., inside the `data/` directory).
+    **Sample dataset**: A small set of example product images and a matching `metadata.json` file are already included under the `data/` directory (`data/images/…`).
+If you do nothing, running `docker-compose up --build` will use these files and the startup script will automatically populate both databases for you.

+    If you want to experiment with your own catalogue, simply replace the contents of `data/images/` and update `data/metadata.json` before starting the stack.

 ## Running the System